-Measuring #unique bugs.
-To calculate the number of unique bugs found by a technique, we started with an automatic call-stack-based bucketing approach [13]: Crashes that have the same call stack are in the same group.
-We then manually analyzed the resulting groups, and selected one representative from each group for bug reporting purposes.
+Measurement in AFL-based fuzzers.
+The greybox fuzzers AFL, AFLFAST, and AFLSMART already provide the number of explored paths in five-second intervals in a file called plot_data.
+This allows us to plot these quantities over time.
+To compute the number of unique bugs found, we used a call stack-based bucketing approach [9] to analyze and group the discovered bugs.
+Crashes that have the exact the same call stack are in the same group.
+We selected one representative from each group for bug reporting purposes.